-- (1) Problem Gambling Residential Services (A&D 82 Services) are Services that provide problem gambling assessment, treatment, rehabilitation, and 24-hour observation monitoring for Individuals with a Gambling Disorder. - (2) Referral to A&D 82 Services is through an approved A&D 81 Problem Gambling Treatment Outpatient Service provider or Emergency Department, with specific approval of the A&D 82 Service provider. - (3) A&D 82 Services are to be made available to any Oregon resident with a Gambling Disorder, as defined above.
-A&D 82 Services to out-of-state residents are permissible if the presenting Gambling Disorder is reported as primarily related to an Oregon Lottery product.
+- (1) Gambling Disorder Residential Services (A&D 82 Services) are Services that provide problem gambling assessment, treatment, rehabilitation, and 24-hour observation monitoring for Individuals with a Gambling Disorder. - (2) Referral to A&D 82 Services is through an approved A&D 81 Problem Gambling Treatment Outpatient Service provider or Emergency Department, with specific approval of the A&D 82 Service provider. - (3) A&D 82 Services are to be made available to any Oregon resident with a Gambling Disorder, as defined above.
+A&D 82 Services to out-of-state residents are permissible if the presenting Gambling Disorder is reported as primarily related to an Oregon Lottery product or Oregon Indian Gaming Center.

 - (1) County shall maintain a License as provided under OAR 415-012-0000 through 415-012-0090, "Licensure of Substance Use Disorder and Problem Gambling Residential Treatment and Recovery Services," and provide gambling treatment residential services, in accordance with OAR 309-018-0100 through 309-018-0215 "Residential Substance Use Disorders and Problem Gambling Treatment and Recovery Services," as such rules may be revised from time to time. - (2) County shall meet the performance standards, which are imposed and assessed on an individual County basis, listed below.
-If OHA determines that a Provider of A&D 82 Services fails to meet any of the performance standards, the specific performance standards that are out of compliance will be reviewed at a specifically scheduled performance standards site review or OHA may reduce the monthly allotments based on under-used allotments identified through the OHA approved problem gambling treatment data collection system or other required reports in accordance with the "Special Reporting Requirements" section below. - (a) Access: The amount of time between an Individual with a Gambling Disorder requesting A&D 82 Services and the first offered service appointment must be 10 calendar days or less for at least [90%] of all Individuals receiving A&D 82 Services funded through this Agreement. - (b) Client Satisfaction: The percent of Individuals receiving A&D 82 Services who have completed a problem gambling client satisfaction survey and would positively recommend the Provider to others must not be less than [85%.]
-Client satisfaction surveys must be completed by no less than [85%] of total enrollments.
+If OHA determines that a Provider of A&D 82 Services fails to meet any of the performance standards, the specific performance standards that are out of compliance will be reviewed at a specifically scheduled performance standards site review or OHA may reduce the monthly allotments based on under-used allotments identified through the OHA PG Net data collection system or other required reports in accordance with the "Special Reporting Requirements" section below. - (a) Access: The amount of time between an Individual with a Gambling Disorder requesting A&D 82 Services and the first offered service appointment must be 10 calendar days or less for at least [90%] of all Individuals receiving A&D 82 Services funded through this Agreement. - (b) Client Satisfaction: The percent of Individuals receiving A&D 82

-- (c) Long-term Outcome: At the 6-month follow up for Individuals completing treatment, a minimum of [50%] must report abstinence or reduced gambling. - (d) Retention: The percent of Individuals receiving A&D 82 Services who actively engaged in treatment for [25] or more consecutive days must be at least [40%]. - (e) Successful Completion: The percent of all Individuals receiving A&D 82 Services who successfully complete treatment must be at least [70%.]
-Successful Completion of problem gambling treatment is defined as the Individuals who: (a) are stabilized to safely return to the community and have established contact with a treatment professional, including a scheduled appointment, in their local community for continuing care; (b) have achieved at least [75%]of short-term treatment goals; and (c) have completed a continued wellness plan (i.e. relapse prevention plan). - (f) Client Enrollment Survey Completion: The percent of Individuals receiving A&D 82 Services who complete a client enrollment survey must not be less than [95%.] - (g) Accordance with OHA Trauma Informed Care (TIC) Policy: County's CMHP providing A&D 82 services shall have a TIC plan and have TIC appear as a core principle in CMHP policies, mission statement, and written program/service information.
-County's CMHP shall have initiated and completed an agency self-assessment and have a quality assurance structure/process to further develop and sustain TIC.
+- Services who have completed a problem gambling client satisfaction survey and would positively recommend the Provider to others must not be less than [85%.]
+Client satisfaction surveys must be completed by no less than [85%] of total enrollments. - (c) Long-term Outcome: At the 6-month follow up for Individuals completing treatment, a minimum of [50%] must report abstinence or reduced gambling. - (d) Retention: The percent of Individuals receiving A&D 82 Services who actively engaged in treatment for [25] or more consecutive days must be at least [40%]. - (e) Successful Completion: The percent of all Individuals receiving A&D 82 Services who successfully complete treatment must be at least [70%.]
+Successful Completion of problem gambling treatment is defined as the Individuals who: (a) are stabilized to safely return to the community and have established contact with a treatment professional, including a scheduled appointment, in their local community for continuing care; (b) have achieved at least [75%] of short-term treatment goals; and (c) have completed a continued wellness plan (i.e. relapse prevention plan). - (f) Admission Survey Completion: The percent of Individuals receiving A&D 82 Services who complete an admission survey must not be less than [95%.]

-(3) Technical Assistance and Program Development
+c.
+Technical Assistance and Program Development